brink-daniel/ssms-object-explorer-menu/README.md

 ### How do I uninstall the Object Explorer Menu extension?

-To uninstall the Object Explorer Menu extension, simply delete the SSMSObjectExplorerMenu folder located at: `C:\Program Files\Microsoft SQL Server Management Studio 22\Release\Common7\IDE\Extensions`.
+To uninstall the Object Explorer Menu extension, delete the SSMSObjectExplorerMenu folder located in the Extensions subfolder under `%LOCALAPPDATA%\Microsoft\SSMS`.

 After deleting the folder, restart SQL Server Management Studio to complete the uninstallation.

 ## Credits